 It was the latter task that arguably most influenced the aspects of the SAA, and focused heavily on obtaining large numbers of tanks, armoured personnel carriers (APCs), and infantry anti-tank weapons (mostly former Soviet RPGs and anti-tank guided missiles).
 Due to the fear of an Israeli attack, the SAA’s arsenal was spread over a large number of military bases across Syria’s governorates.
 A disproportionate number of those bases were established in the Damascus and Daraa governorates, which are situated close to the Golan Heights which have been occupied by Israel since the 1967 Six Day War.
 For more information, the “The Syrian Army: Doctrinal Order of Battle” report by the Institute for the Study of War is an excellent report.

-At the start of the Syrian Civil War in 2011, the SAA had approximately the following number of armoured tracked vehicles (all numbers mentioned are approximate numbers):
+At the start of the Syrian Civil War in 2011, the SAA had on paper approximately the following number of armoured tracked vehicles (all numbers mentioned are approximate numbers):

 - Armoured Personnel Carriers

 BVP-1 AMB-S: 100

 2S1 Gvozdika: 300

 2S3 Akatsiya: 100

 Note: The numbers of pre-war SAA armoured tracked vehicles should be regarded as optimistic estimates.
 Some armoured vehicles were lost in past decades without being accounted for, while many others were not operational (or even beyond repair) at the start of the Syrian Civil War due to being in a long-term storage with minimal or no maintenance.

 Later, the SAA obtained dozens of MT-LB APCs and T-90 tanks from the Russian Federation.
 The T-90s were first supplied in late 2015.